wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 users "like" categories, but we will not be keeping track of what categories they have "liked".
 So a registered user, could click the like button multiple times, if they refresh the page.
-If we wanted to keep track of their likes, we would have to add in an additional model, and other supporting infrastructure, but we'll leave that as an exercise for you :-).
+If we wanted to keep track of their likes, we would have to add in an additional model, and other supporting infrastructure, but we'll leave that as an exercise for you to complete.

 ### Workflow